JSAbrahams/mamba/README.md

     def disconnect(mut self: ConnectedMyServer) => self.is_connected <- false

 type ConnectedMyServer isa MyServer when
-    self is_connected else ServerErr("Not connected.")
+    self.is_connected else ServerErr("Not connected.")

 type DisconnectedMyServer isa MyServer when
-    not self is_connected else ServerErr("Already connected.")
+    not self.is_connected else ServerErr("Already connected.")
 ```

 Notice how above, we define the type of `self`.